turbot/guardrails-docs/docs/faq/terraform-faq/index.md

 You can find lots of examples on our Guardrails Samples Repo.

-- [Policy Packs](https://github.com/turbot/guardrails-samples/tree/main/policy_packs) contains a collection of trivial as well as complex policies for compliance requirements such as to limit S3 public access.
+- [Policy Packs](https://github.com/turbot/guardrails-samples/tree/main/policy_packs) simplify and streamline the process of meeting specific control objectives and accelerate the development and delivery of cloud governance automation.

 ## Which Terraform versions does Guardrails support?